Putin remains reluctant in the future and Trump plans to run and win; In the news for 5 February | paNOW | Prince Albert, Saskatchewan - Mash Viral

 News

-Whether it’s induction in the Canadian Music Hall of Fame during the Juno Awards next month, or a cross-country tour that starts in May, the Calgary chanteuse will be everywhere in the coming months.
+Whether it is induction in the Canadian Music Hall of Fame during the Juno Awards next month, or a cross-country tour that starts in May, the Calgary chanteuse will be everywhere in the coming months.

-And that doesn’t even count in the coming second season of her hit CTV series “Jann” or a book she plans to release in the fall.
+And that doesn’t even count the coming second season of her hit CTV series “Jann” or a book that she plans to release in the fall.

 The singer says that one of the lessons she has learned from the Canadian music industry is that you cannot “rest on old victories,” so she grabs her schedule with future goals.